clflushentitypacket/Telepresence/README.md

 Telepresence is an open-source demo showcasing the viability of augmented reality real-time communication (and the fruit of having too much free time over lockdown).
 Telepresence can be run on any iPhone X devices or later.

 Suppose we have two people, Tom and Jerry.
 Telepresence allows Tom and Jerry to communicate with each other in a similar way to video chat.
 The difference is that Tom will appear right in front of Jerry (and vice versa) as a Holographic avatar via Jerry's iPhone's augmented reality capabilities.
-Here is a video demonstration of Telepresence in action: https://www.youtube.com/watch?v=aB9G89AuSv4
+Here is a video demonstration of Telepresence in action: <a href="https://www.youtube.com/watch?v=aB9G89AuSv4" target="_blank">https://www.youtube.com/watch?v=aB9G89AuSv4</a>

 The avatar appearing in front of Jerry will have the same real-time facial expressions and speech as Tom.
 Jerry will be able to chat to Tom as if he is right in front of him – and vice versa.